 I strongly support Own Voices.
 If you’re a cishet white person writing a marginalized POV, we won’t be a good match.

 - novels in verse.

-If you have questions, please @ me on Twitter, my DMs are open, too, or email me via the Contact form.
+If you have questions, please @ me on Twitter.
+My DMs are open, too.

 To review all the MG mentors' wish lists, please use the links below.
 There are so many fantastic MG mentors to choose from, thank you for considering me!